Orsi Instrument Company

-Orsi Instrument Company, sometimes called Orsi Instruments or commonly just Orsi, is an Italian manufacturer of musical instruments, especially brass instruments.
-Its traditional logo is a galloping horse.
+Orsi Instrument Company, sometimes called Romeo Orsi or commonly just Orsi, is an Italian manufacturer of musical instruments, especially brass and woodwind instruments.
+They are notable for being one of the few manufacturers in the world to have made the now rare sarrusophones, the contrabass saxophone, and the piccolo A♭ clarinet.

 History

 Professor Romeo Orsi joined Paolo Maino's factory and founded the Maino & Orsi company.
 They have been producing musical instruments since 1836.
 The factory is currently based in Tradate, Italy.